UEFA Euro 2024 qualifying play-offs

 The play-offs of the UEFA Euro 2024 qualifying tournament decided the last three teams that qualified for the UEFA Euro 2024 final tournament in Germany.
 The twelve participants of the play-offs were selected based on their performance in the 2022–23 UEFA Nations League.
 The teams were divided into three paths, each containing four teams, with each play-off path featuring two single-leg semi-finals, and one single-leg final.
 The three play-off path winners joined hosts Germany and the twenty other teams already qualified for UEFA Euro 2024.

+Poland, Ukraine and Georgia qualified for the final tournament.

 Format

 The twelve teams were selected based on their performance in the 2022–23 UEFA Nations League.
 These teams were divided into three paths, each containing four teams, with one team from each path qualifying for the final tournament.

 The format was similar to that of the UEFA Euro 2020 qualifying play-offs.
 However, given there was one fewer qualifying spot available (as no host qualified automatically for Euro 2020), and the UEFA Nations League was restructured from the 2018–19 season, the play-offs now featured only three paths, with the now-downsized League D no longer given its own path.